Rated 'Excellent' on Trustpilot

 The body moves through several phases of sleep each night and a small level of cortisol is produced during some of these phases.
 If cortisol production is too high before or during sleep, sleep cycles will be disrupted and can lead to broken sleep, insomnia and a shorter duration of sleep.
 Studies show Ashwagandha KSM-66 lowers cortisol which is why it is commonly taken before bedtime, on its own or alongside other sleep remedies

-You may enjoy our research 'The Sleep Problem: More than 1 in 3 people suffer poor sleep'.
+You may enjoy our insights 'The Sleep Problem: More than 1 in 3 people suffer poor sleep'.

 How to lower cortisol levels

-This is one of the most frequently asked questions of our nutritionists because cortisol has such a big impact on sleep.
-The good news is you can lower cortisol to improve your sleep through diet, lifestyle and supplements to relieve anxiety and enjoy a better night's sleep.
+How to lower cortisol levels is one of the most frequently asked questions of our nutritionists because cortisol has such a big impact on sleep.
+The good news is you can lower cortisol to improve your sleep through diet, lifestyle and supplements to address anxiety and enjoy a better night's sleep.

 Diet and cortisol